planetlearning/planetlearning.github.io/pages/manual/planet.md

 ![Survey creation](images/courses-survey.png)

-Upon clicking the "Add Question" button, you will find there are four types of questions:
+Upon clicking the "Add Question" button, you will find there are four types of questions based on two categories __Text__ and __Multiple Choice__:

+* Text - Simply fill out the question detail or query for this type of question.
+The survey taker will automatically get a textbox for filling out his or her answer.
-* Text - Short answer
+	* Short answer
+	* Long answer

 ![Short answer](images/courses-test-short.png)

-Simply fill out the question detail or query for this type of question.
-The survey taker will automatically get a textbox for filling out his or her answer.

-* Text - Long answer

 ![Long answer](images/courses-test-long.png)

-Simply fill out the question detail or query for this type of question.
-The survey taker will automatically get a textbox for filling out his or her answer.
+* Multiple Choice - Click the "Add Choice" button to create a choice of answers for the question.
+Click the red circle button to the right of the choice to delete it from the question. __Unlike tests, there are no checkboxes denoting the "correct" choice, as this is a survey.__
+	* Single answer

-* Multiple Choice - single answer
+	* Multiple answer

 ![Multiple choice single answer](images/courses-survey-mc-single.png)

-Click the "Add Choice" button to create a choice of answers for the question.
-Click the red circle button to the right of the choice to delete it from the question.
-Unlike tests, there are no checkboxes denoting the "correct" choice, as this is a survey.

-* Multiple Choice - multiple answer

 ![Multiple choice multiple answer](images/courses-survey-mc-multiple.png)

-Click the "Add Choice" button to create a choice of answers for the question.
-Click the red circle button to the right of the choice to delete it from the question.
-Unlike tests, there are no checkboxes denoting the "correct" choice, as this is a survey.

-While multiple choice questions are automatically graded, text questions must be manually graded.
+While multiple choice questions are automatically recorded, text questions must be manually recorded.

-For multiple choice questions, click the "Add Choice" button to create a choice of answers for the question.
-Click the red circle button to delete the choice from the question.

 Fill out the appropriate fields on however many questions you want for this survey.
 When you are finished, press the "Preview Survey" button to preview how your survey will look, then press the "Save" button to save the entire survey.